The Biltmore Mayfair

 • The Pine Bar is a sumptuous feast of red and pink velvet stocked with more than 100 whiskies, some dating back to the 1920s.
 Be guided by the trolley selection or savor interesting cocktails such as the Major Oak, a bourbon- and truffle-spiked ode to Sherwood Forest.
 Look out for the original Matisse on the right-hand wall as you walk in.

-• The Terrace is a cozy alfresco spot to dine or drink year-round, thanks to a lush living wall, fairy lights and heating.
+• The Terrace is a cozy alfresco spot to dine or drink year-round.
 It offers a laid-back alternative to the more formal restaurant setting inside.

 • The 24-hour, 3,229-square-foot fitness suite is bigger than the average London hotel gym, stretching along the ground floor to include TRX and boxing stations, treadmills, free weights and a Peloton bike room to join live-streamed classes.